discohook/discohook/README.md

 ## Development

-#### Warning

-This project utilizes [Durable Objects](https://developers.cloudflare.com/durable-objects/) for message scheduling, which is a feature exclusive to accounts on the Workers Paid plan.
-You will not need to subscribe for local development, but if you want to *host* this project, you will have to remove this feature in your fork or subscribe to Workers Paid.

-Or, if you don't want to do either of those, consider joining the [support server](https://discohook.app/discord) and letting me know what you want to see in the main instance.

 ### Bot

 Run `yarn dev:bot` to start a miniflare server for the "primary" portion of the bot.
 In another terminal window, run `yarn ngrok:bot` to forward local port `8787` to Ngrok.
 Copy the logged `Forwarding` address to your bot application's Interactions Endpoint URL field.